Why Are Term Sheets Used?

 In a recent post, Suster takes a very unconventional view and advises Founders not to create a data room.

 Data rooms are the online folders containing all the startup information needed for VC firms to conduct their audits (also called due diligence.)

 Here are two takeaways from the post for our discussion on Why Are Term Sheets Used:

 - The startup’s detailed information is very sensitive and should be shared only with parties that proved commitment to the deal;

-- Term sheets are a useful means for Founders to test that commitment.
+- Term sheets are a useful way for Founders to test that commitment.

-Note that in his graph on the typical VC process, which mirrors ours as it’s taken from the investor’s point of view, due diligence is mentioned before the term sheet step.
+Note that in his graph on the typical VC process, which mirrors ours (Suster’s graph shows the process from the investor’s point of view), due diligence is mentioned before the term sheet step.

-You can go back to the corresponding lesson of our course “What Do VCs Do” if you need a reminder on the process.
+You can go back to the corresponding lesson of the course, “What Do VCs Do,” if you need a reminder on the process.